BitForgeCraftedCode/ImagePerfect/README.md

 #### 🚚 Moving Images

 - Click **Select Move To Folder** button and choose the folder you want to move images to.
-- Select/Check the images you want moved. (each image has a check box)
+- Select/Check the images you want moved. (each image has a checkbox)
 - Click **Move Selected** to move the selected images to the desired folder.

 #### 🗑️ Deleting Images

 There is a **Trash** button on each image.
 Click that to delete a single image.

-- Select/Check the images you want trashed. (each image has a check box)
+- Select/Check the images you want trashed. (each image has a checkbox)
 - Click **Trash Selected** to trash the selected images.

 > 📌 **Note**: Trashing images and folders just moves them to a folder called "ImagePerfectTRASH".
 This folder will be created by the app and placed inside your root library folder.